|European Cup Winner|

 -- Nottingham Forrest reached the semifinal of the 1984 UEFA Cup.
 It was the best result since the two European Cup victories in the late 1970's.The club's best result in Europe without Peter Taylor by Brian Clough's side.

 -- Nigel Clough was Nottingham Forrest's second all-time leading scorer.
 He was on the team, not because of his name.
+He just happened to be Brian Clough's son.
 When he was transfered to Liverpool, he was one of Liverpool's most expensive ever signing.

 --Andy Reid only played in the lower division for Nottingham Forest.

--- Michael Dawson and Jermaine Jenas were famous elsewhere.
+-- Michael Dawson and Jermaine Jenas were famous playing for Tottenham Hotspurs respectively.
+However, they came from Nottingham Forest's academy.